 Sales Tax Exemption

 Harvard University is exempt from sales tax in the Commonwealth of Massachusetts and several other states.
-Information and FAQs about sales tax exemption (requires Harvard Key) are on the Harvard Procurement website as is a list of when to use which form (requires Harvard Key).
+Information and FAQs about sales tax exemption (requires Harvard Key)external link are on the Harvard Procurement website as is a list of when to use which form (requires Harvard Key)external link.
 Individuals who use a personal payment mechanism (for example, their own cash or a personal credit card) to make a purchase on behalf of the University CANNOT use the University’s sales or meals tax exemption.
 For Harvard’s sales tax exemption to be valid, Harvard must make the entire purchase directly.

 IOP Page Charges